 Strains and Sprains

-When you first learn to ride you will be waking up a few muscles, some of which aren't really used in other sports or activities.
-Many people will feel a strain in the muscles along the inside of their upper leg.
-Others may feel their calf muscles, either along the outside or at the back, tired or strained after a ride.
+When you first learn to ride you will be waking up a few sore muscles, some of which aren't really used in other sports or activities.
+Many people will feel soreness in the muscles along the inside of their upper thigh.
+Others may feel their calf muscles, either along the outside or at the back, tired after a ride.
 Backaches are common and can indicate a poorly fitting saddle, or poor riding position.
-Shoulders can become tight and strained.
+Shoulders can also become tight.
 The good news is, as you strengthen and stretch these muscles, and learn to ride better, most of these pains will go away.

 However, there are other strains that can happen by accident.
 A lot of things can happen as you fall including, straining or spraining joints and muscles either on the way down or as you land.
 If your horse suddenly spooks as you are leading it, your arm or shoulder muscles may get pulled.
-And, and sudden overexertion—such as lifting your saddle, a bale of hay or carting a load of manure incorrectly, can cause muscle strain.
+Sudden overexertion—such as lifting your saddle, a bale of hay or carting a load of manure incorrectly, can also cause muscle strain.

 07 of 08

-Being dragged from the ground, or getting dragged after a fall can result in some pretty nasty injuries.
-Even a relatively small pony can drag an adult around, causing muscles strain, and abrasions if you lose your footing.
+Being dragged from the ground, or getting dragged after a fall can result in injury.
+Even a relatively small pony can drag an adult around, causing muscle strain and abrasions if you lose your footing.
 Of course, whether you're dragged while handling or hung up in the tack, there is a danger of being kicked while you're down there.
 Getting caught in the stirrups can lead to very severe injuries if the horse spooks, runs and kicks.
 Thankfully, being dragged can be largely avoided by learning to lead a horse properly and using safety stirrups and proper footwear.

 08 of 08